remix-run/remix/examples/remix-auth-auth0/README.md

 # Remix Auth - Auth0Strategy

-Authentication using Remix Auth with the GitHubStrategy.
+Authentication using Remix Auth with the Auth0Strategy.

 ## Preview